-We continue to regard our people, partners, suppliers, investors and members of the communities in which we operate as Vermilion's key stakeholders: those who have the greatest impact on our business, or who are most impacted by our activities.
-In 2017, as a result of our external stakeholder engagement, and the increasing importance of changes to regulatory frameworks and legislation in our operating areas, we added a fifth key stakeholder: Government (including regulators).
+We continue to regard our people, communities, investors, governments and regulators, and partners and suppliers as Vermilion's key stakeholders: those who have the greatest impact on our business, or who are most impacted by our activities.

+We base stakeholder identification and prioritization on our understanding and analysis of our value chain, with engagement that is guided by their impact and influence.
+102-42,413-1 In 2017, for example, as a result of our external stakeholder engagement, and the increasing importance of changes to regulatory frameworks and legislation in our operating areas, we added Government (including regulators) as a key stakeholder.